1.7. The Three C’s: Cops, Courts, and Corrections

 Other times, police may witness a crime while on patrol.
 Police make initial contact, investigate crimes, apprehend offenders/potential offenders (arrest), and then book them in the local jail.
 Law enforcement does not determine guilt or innocence, hand down punishments, or implement the punishment.
 [1]

 During an investigation, police officers may need to obtain a search warrant.
 The Fourth Amendment of the Constitution requires that police officers have probable cause before they search a person’s home, clothing, car, or other property, with some exceptions explored later on.
-In order to ensure due process, searches usually require a search warrant, issued by a “neutral and detached” judge.
+To ensure due process, searches usually require a search warrant, issued by a “neutral and detached” judge.
 Arrests also require probable cause and often occur after the police have gotten an arrest warrant from a judge.
 Depending on the specific facts of the case, the first step may be an arrest.
 [2] As stated above, if they catch a person in the commission of a crime, they will arrest them first and investigate later.

 Police on Standby